My Dad Brandished a Knife at Me Today

 It did not end well for me.
 I ended up "flipping" over my handlebars—by my brother and neighbors' account, which they bragged about to me as if I deserved a medal—and hitting the rough terrain.
 Immediately thereafter, I started screaming and crying so loudly that one of the moms of these conduct-deprived children ended up running over to the scene of the crime, picking me up, and bringing me to my house.
 That mom and my mom never contacted the authorities or brought me to a hospital.
 Instead, my mom had me take a bath, which was painful because of all the blood-covered scrapes on my back and elsewhere on my body.

-Interestingly, this possible murder plot is like how the character "Bunny" dies in "The Secret History," the first novel by Donna Tartt, which is perhaps my mom's favorite novel and one I used to enjoy as well.
+Interestingly, this possible murder plot is like how the character "Bunny" dies in "The Secret History," the first novel by Donna Tartt, which is perhaps my mom's favorite novel.

 I think it's possible God (or the C.I.A.) was watching over me that day.
-Maybe even my uncle and godfather, Barry Scribner, who I believe had an office in the Pentagon at the time, was aware.
-But I don't know if I can ever forgive or forget what my brother and my pretend neighborhood friends did to me that day.
+Maybe even my uncle and godfather, Barry Scribner, who I believe had an office at the Pentagon at the time, was aware.
+But I don't know if I can ever forgive what my brother and my pretend neighborhood friends did to me that day.
 I do, however, know I have never attempted to murder anyone, though it's likely my brother, Marc Scribner, has attempted to murder me multiple times to a pathological degree.
-Is it because I know too much?

 Lastly, I hope the people involved in this potential murder plot never work for the federal government, such as the F.B.I., or in any other high-ranking position where individuals' lives are on the line.